 All you need to do is follow the framework and define rules with simple math statements.

 But that is just the start!
-What truly sets the Superalgos Suite apart is the ability to see the results of each of the rules, directly over the charts—trade by trade—as you build and tune your strategy!
+What truly sets the Superalgos Platform apart is the ability to see the results of each of the rules, directly over the charts—trade by trade—as you build and tune your strategy!

 Moreover, tuning a strategy is a fun process!